 Apricots are typically grown on three rootstocks: Torinel, Myrobolan and Seedling Peach.
 Beware of suckers coming up from the roots and remove them immediately (they belong to the rootstock and, if left to grow they will develop into the original tree and could even harm the growth of your apricot.)

 A three-year-old tree can produce at least 20 fruits; these appear in clusters on wood that is at least one year old.
-Don’t thin the fruits, as you would with apples and pears, but leave them to develop naturally.
+Don’t thin the fruits, as you would with apple trees and pear trees, but leave them to develop naturally.
 When the crop starts to swell, water the tree thoroughly and regularly.
 Harvest the fruits only when they are fully ripe and come off the tree easily.

 Tips to Successful Growing